abalbastrem/conwaysGameOfLife_javascript/README.md

 # Conway's GameOfLife
-## Done in javascript, css and html
+** Done in javascript, css and html **

 Conway's game of life is a *zero-player game*, that means, a game that plays itself based on an initial setup.

-Click on any squares you wish to switch them black (*'alive'*) or white (*'dead'*).
-There's no winners nor losers, and although a simple game, the sky is the limit.
+Click on any cells to switch them black (*'live'*) or white (*'dead'*).
 Once you are happy with the initial setup, specify the amount of generations you wish to see executed, press the *Start* button, sit back and enjoy the mathematical beauty of Life.

 <br>